State of Origin for Bushfire Relief Match

-The State of Origin for Bushfire Relief Match was a one-off all-star game between two representative sides organised by the Australian Football League to raise funds for recovery efforts following the 2019–20 Australian bushfire season.
+The State of Origin for Bushfire Relief Match was a one-off all-star game between two representative sides organised by the Australian Football League (AFL) to raise funds for recovery efforts following the 2019–20 Australian bushfire season.

 The match was played on 28 February 2020 at Marvel Stadium in Melbourne, Australia, between Victoria (the "Big V") and the "All-Stars", with a crowd of 51,052 in attendance.
 Victoria won the match by 46 points.

 History

 On 9 January, the AFL announced a one-off benefit match would be played on 28 February 2020, as a fundraiser for the relief effort for the 2019–20 Australian bushfire season.
 The league donated $2.5 million to disaster relief funds in association with the match.
 Selection for the two teams was under state of origin rules – with players of Victorian origin eligible for Victoria, and all other players eligible for the All-Stars – and it was the first interstate representative match featuring AFL-listed players since the AFL Hall of Fame Tribute Match held in 2008.